8ctopus/paypal-rest-api/README.md

 ![code coverage badge](https://raw.githubusercontent.com/8ctopus/paypal-rest-api/image-data/coverage.svg)
 ![lines of code](https://raw.githubusercontent.com/8ctopus/paypal-rest-api/image-data/lines.svg)

-PayPal REST api partial implementation.
-It covers most of what's needed for subscriptions.
+PayPal REST api implementation using PSR-7, PSR-17 and PSR-18.

+It is a work in progress and contributions are welcome.
+For now, it only covers subscriptions.

 ## install